This week was International Men's Day and the Global Institute for Women's Leadership...read more

 Big concerns have been raised that gender equality could go backwards as a result of Covid.
 With homeschooling likely to return in January, what can employers do to ensure progress made so far doesn’t go into reverse?

-As we prepare to enter 2021 and uncertainty persists about what will be happening with schools next month, an analysis revealed the long-term impact of caring responsibilities and other factors including bias on women’s earnings.
+As we prepare to enter 2021 and uncertainty persists about what will be happening with schools next month, an analysis revealed the long-term impact of caring responsibilities and other factors including bias on women’s earnings and prospects for women.
 According to analysis by Rest Less, women in their 50s and 60s have the highest gender pay gap.
 It shows that the median annual salary of women working full time in their 50s was 23% less than the median full-time salary of men in the same age group, with women in their 60s earning 25 per cent less.

 It is no coincidence that the gender pay gap starts to widen when women hit their 30s and 40s.
 By their 50s and 60s, women are paying for earlier patterns of working, for instance, if they went part time or took a career break to look after children.
 Those women now in their 50s are my generation and many will have taken a career break when their children were young or gone back part time.
 The figures have changed over the years with more and more women continuing to work when their children are little for a number of reasons, including financial ones, a realisation of the longer-term impact on earnings and career aspirations and greater flexibility at work in part due to technological changes.
 But the figures for women in their 30s show that there is still a care pay gap, although this is not the sole reason for the pay gap.